 The total cost of the massage therapy program is \$17,460, comprised of \$16,560 for tuition and \$900 for course fees.
-Tuition includes course textbooks, except non-consumable textbooks will remain the property of Dorsey College.
-One complimentary "medical scrub" uniform and one set of sheets are provided to all students enrolled in the massage therapy program during the first term of training.
-Dorsey College will pay the cost one time for massage therapy program graduates to challenge the MBLEx certification examination, contingent upon the graduate meeting Dorsey College exam preparation requirements.
+Tuition includes an electronic device, supplies, and course textbooks, except nonconsumable textbooks will remain the property of Dorsey College.
+One complimentary "medical scrub" uniform and one set of sheets are provided to all students enrolled in the massage therapy program.
+Dorsey College will pay the cost one time for massage therapy program graduates to challenge an examination, as selected by Dorsey College, for the purpose of pursuing licensure in the State of Michigan, contingent upon the graduate meeting Dorsey College exam preparation requirements.